mlliarm/ia/NOTES.md

 ## Known issues
 - Ciao Prolog (tested with version 1.20.0) cannot be used due to lack of support for the `min/2` and `max/2` arithmetic functions.
-- B-Prolog v8.1 testing during CI crashes with [this](https://github.com/mlliarm/ia/issues/21) error.
-- Tau-Prolog crashes during CI with [this](https://github.com/mlliarm/ia/issues/20) error and it seems that it cannot see the test suite.
-- Scryer-Prolog v0.8.127 crashes during CI with [this](https://github.com/mlliarm/ia/issues/22) error.
-- Crealla-Prolog latest version crashes during CI with [this](https://github.com/mlliarm/ia/issues/23) error.

 ## Node coverage
 - One (1) entity declared as covered containing 20 clauses.